renauter/threefold-camp/threefold.md

 `compute` / `store` / `network`

 ### Storage

-Zdb = Zero Database
+Zdb = Zero Database, operating in an "append only" manner, periodically "compacting" the data, to remove what's no longer needed

-	operating in an "append only" manner, periodically "compacting" the data, to remove what's no longer needed Zdbfs = Zdb Filesystem ( single node only)
+Zdbfs = Zdb Filesystem ( single node only)

-Zstor solution for spreading data across multiple nodes
+Zstor solution for spreading data across multiple nodes Erasure Encoding: With basic redundancy, four extra copies would be needed same failure tolerance using less than half the space needed for the original data

-	Erasure Encoding: With basic redundancy, four extra copies would be needed same failure tolerance using less than half the space needed for the original data QSFS = Quantum Safe Filesystem, TF's flagship storage solution
+QSFS = Quantum Safe Filesystem, TF's flagship storage solution

 ### Compute = process the data

 ThreeFold Compute Primitives
 Zmachine = lightweight virtual machine (VM)
 Flist = next generation container format which extends the industry standard Docker container concept in an efficient and secure way